krober10nd/SeismicMesh/README.md

 Installation
 ============

 **Nov.
-21, 2020 our software is not comptabilite yet with Python 3.9 because of upstream dependencies (`segyio`).
-Until these are fixed, please use a Python version prior to 3.9.**
+21, 2020 our software is not yet compatible with Python 3.9 because of the `segyio` package dependency which doesn't build yet with this version of Python.
+Until this is fixed, please use a Python version prior to 3.9 to run your scripts with this package.**

 For installation, SeismicMesh needs [CGAL](https://www.cgal.org/) and